suffolklibraries/sljekyll/parents-carers-and-children/childrens-ya-books/_posts/2019-05-30-new-childrens-books-for-june-2019.md

 date: 2019-05-30
 author: sophie-green
 category: childrens-ya-books
-excerpt: "New titles for fans of penguins, the moon, classic stories and more."
+excerpt: "New titles for fans of penguins, the Moon, classic stories and more."
 featured-image: /images/featured/featured-childrens-june-2019.jpg
 featured-alt: "The Garden of Lost Secrets, The Usborne Book of the Moon, The Dragon in the Library"
 breadcrumb: childrens-ya-books